MMN3003/knowledge/sishemi/google play billing.md

 ### Verify the purchase

 Your app should always verify the legitimacy of purchases before granting benefits to a user.
 This can be done by following the guidelines described in [Verify purchases before granting entitlements](https://developer.android.com/google/play/billing/security?_gl=1*ees1it*_up*MQ..*_ga*MTg1MTQyMTQyLjE3NTM3ODUzNDQ.*_ga_6HH9YJMN9M*czE3NTM3ODUzNDMkbzEkZzAkdDE3NTM3ODU3MTAkajYwJGwwJGg2OTE3NzIxNA..#verify).
-Only after verifying the purchase should your app continue to process the purchase and grant entitlements to the user, which is discussed in the next section.
+Only after verifying the purchase should your app continue to process the purchase and grant entitlements to the user, which is discussed in the next section.\

+previews leader id in team
+and auto join after accept